BRZDRIFT/DriftWarsEditor/docs/driftScript/functions.md

 ```sq
 void gx_include(string filename)
 ```

 - Includes `filename` in current compilation.
 - A file is only included once by `gx_include`; subsequent calls are ignored.
+- Typically called at the top of your drift script file.

 ## gx_create_unit
 ```sq